+The key figure of merit for NFmin above does not take to account the whole receiver chain including all possible losses and needed trade-offs.

 Here again, multiple choices are available and for the 7-24 GHz range and 180/130nm nodes provides a good compromise for PA / switch / LNA function up to 12 GHz.
 Above this frequency, if lower PA power is acceptable, SOI CMOS offers a better overall compromise.

 When uncompromised performance in terms of output power, bandwidth and efficiency is needed, III-V PAs, and at FR1 frequencies, GaAs HBTs are dominating in RF front-end modules.
 For low voltage (3-5V) applications, GaAs HBT perform well up to >15 GHz and unless much higher voltage is available (12V), GaAs HBT is on par with GaN which targets higher power applications like small cells or infrastructure.